yukoba/nd4j/getstarted.md

 # <a id="next-steps">Next Steps</a>

 Now you're ready to run the [examples](introduction.html).
 We recommend that you launch your IDE, load the ND4J project and open the examples subdirectory.
-Locate one in the file tree on the lefthand side of the IntelliJ winow, right click on it, and select the green arrow for "Run" on the drop-down menu.
+Locate one in the file tree on the lefthand side of the IntelliJ window, right click on it, and select the green arrow for "Run" on the drop-down menu.
 If everything was installed correctly, you should see numbers appear as the program output.
 Please alter the code to see what you can do with it.

 Once you're comfortable with the examples, you might want to change the dependencies defined in the POM files.
 Learn how to change the [dependencies here](gpu_native_backends.html).